vfcash/VFC-Core/README.md

 **To become an active part of the network leave the coin program running in a screen and make sure any necessary ports are forwarded, VFC uses UDP Port 8173.** You will need to make atleast one valid transaction on the network before the mainnet indexes you as a peer and will commuicate with your node.
 We recommend that you send 1 VFC to yourself, to and from the same address.
 If you are sent VFC your balance will still show 0 until you perform this operation from your network node.

-Each address is limited to one transaction every one second, once a transaction is made both the sender and receievers addresses are limited for a total of one second.
+Each address is limited to one transaction every three seconds, once a transaction is made both the sender and receievers addresses are limited for a total of three seconds.

 # Third-Party Dependencies